-STATEMENT OF FRANK HARPER, PRESIDENT-ELECT, KANSAS LIVESTOCK ASSOCIATION, SEDGWICK, KS
+STATEMENT OF FRANK HARPER, PRESIDENT-ELECT, KANSAS LIVESTOCK ASSOCIATION, SEDGWICK, KS beef industry is a major piece of the U.S. beef industry.

 Mr. HARPER.
 Madam Chairman, Senator Roberts and members of the Committee, my name is Frank Harper, and I have a cow-calf and cattle backgrounding and a farming operation near Sedgwick, Kansas.
 I am President-elect of the Kansas Livestock Association.
 I serve on the Board of Directors of the National Cattlemen's Beef Association, of which KLA is an affiliate.
 I am very pleased to be here today.